-Dashavatara – List of 10 Incarnations of Vishnu
+Dashavatara of Vishnu

-There are different versions of the Dashavatara list in different scriptures.
+There are different versions of the Dashavatar list in different scriptures.
 The Agni, Padma, Garuda, Linga, Narada, Skanda, and Varaha Puranas list Buddha among Vishnu avatars.
 Some scriptures do not mention Buddha and Balarama in their list of Dashavatar.
 But, Vayu Purana replaces them with Dattatreya and Vyasa.

-The Shiva Purana has Balarama on the list as 8th Avatar – Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Balarama, Krishna, and Kalki.
+The Shiva Purana has Balarama on the list as the 8th Avatar – Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Balarama, Krishna, and Kalki.

 1. Matsya Avatar